 A virtual machine instance has four virtual serial ports.
 The instance's operating system, BIOS, and other system-level entities often write output to the serial ports, which makes them useful for troubleshooting crashes, failed boots, startup issues, or shutdown issues.

-This page describes methods to view serial port output, including using Stackdriver logging to retain serial port output even after an instance is stopped or deleted.
-If you need to send commands to a serial port while an instance is running, see Interacting with the Serial Console.
+This page describes methods to view serial port output, including using Cloud Logging to retain serial port output even after an instance is stopped or deleted.
+If you need to send commands to a serial port while an instance is running, see Interacting with the serial console.

-Serial port output is accessible through the GCP Console,
+Serial port output is accessible through the Cloud Console, the

 Before you begin